As part of the 2023 Nuit Blanche, the Shoah Memorial invites the visual artist

 About ten elements used to create the

-The installation presented in the crypt is an unpublished evocation of the
+The installation presented in the crypt is an original evocation of Les

-This work will have experienced a 'double state'.
-In 2015, while its implementation is contested in Geneva, it is exhibited, under the title
+This work will have experienced a "double-state".
+In 2015, while its establishment is contested in Geneva, it was exhibited under the title

 AT THE EDMOND J. SAFRA AUDITORIUM